mileslucey/housing_prices_predictor/README.md

     * Pool (whether or not property has one)
     * When property was sold
     * Sale price
+* In order to evaluate the effectiveness of statistical models, the "training" dataset is divided into 80% training and 20% testing in order to check the work
+* The most effective model will be used on the "testing" dataset for all 1459 observations to predict missing home prices and submitted to Kaggle
 ## Tools Used
 * Python:
     * Pandas